scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

         outliers, not representative of the population, but driving the regression.

-    To compute a regression that is less sentive to outliers, one must use a `robust model
+    To compute a regression that is less sensitive to outliers, one must use a `robust model
     <https://en.wikipedia.org/wiki/Robust_statistics>`_.
 This is done in
     seaborn using ``robust=True`` in the plotting functions, or in